 Under the General category of LoadRunner runtime settings, the 3rd tab named ‘Log’ helps to enable or disable the LoadRunner log.
 LoadRunner has an option to capture the logs at different levels like simple as well as advanced trace log.
-LoadRunner has following setting available for Logs:
+LoadRunner has the following settings available for Logs:

 1. Enable Logging:

-This setting instructs the VuGen to generate the logs and display in the output window.
+This setting instructs the VuGen to generate the logs and display them in the output window.

 Once you uncheck the ‘Enable logging’ option, the remaining options in the tabs will be disabled.

-Note: Output message always displays in the output window, no matters whether ‘Enable logging’ is checked or unchecked.
+Note: The output message always displays in the output window, no matter whether ‘Enable logging’ is checked or unchecked.

 2. Log Options:

 It specifies when to capture the log.
-‘Log options’ has two 2 choices either you can select ‘Always’ or ‘Log when error occurs…’.
+‘Log options’ have two 2 choices either you can select ‘Always’ or ‘Log when error occurs…’.

-- Always: This option captures all the messages in the log file and generates a large amount of log with a bulky log file.
-Ideally, this option is used only for script debugging purpose.
+- Always: This option captures all the messages in the log file and generates a large amount of logs with a bulky log file.
+Ideally, this option is used only for script debugging purposes.

 - Log when error occurs and limit log cache to XX KB: This setting captures the log only when any error appeared during the test.
 LoadRunner records only faulty events in the log file which is helpful in the bottleneck identification during result analysis.
 This option creates a smaller log file than the first option i.e. Always.
 Another part of this setting is controlling the log cache.
 You can specify the log cache size to improve the performance of the LoadRunner.
 If the log exceeds the cache size, older messages are overwritten.
 This setting can be used when there is a doubt of failure of the application during the test and you want to capture the error messages for analysis.